Industry Best Practices for Communications

 The joint release was issued by the following aviation associations: NATA, the Aircraft Owners and Pilots Association, the Experimental Aircraft Association, the General Aviation Manufacturers Association, Helicopter Association International, and the National Business Aviation Association.

-Read the “Know Before You Go” best business practices.
+Read the “Know Before You Go” best business practices for communications.